blocknotes/administrate_ransack/README.md

 - See the Customizations section to change the attributes list

 ## Usage
+- The filters partial accepts some optional parameters:
+  + `attribute_labels`: hash used to override the field labels, ex. `{ title: "The title" }`
+  + `attribute_types`: hash used to specify the filter fields, ex. `{ title: Administrate::Field::String }`
+  + `search_path`: the path to use for searching (form URL)
-For associations (has many/belongs to) the label used can be customized adding an `admin_label` method to the target model which returns a string while the collection can by filtered with `admin_scope`.
+- For associations (has many/belongs to) the label used can be customized adding an `admin_label` method to the target model which returns a string while the collection can by filtered with `admin_scope`.
 Example:

 ```rb
 class Post < ApplicationRecord
   scope :admin_scope, -> { where(published: true) }